 Vibrelli Hydration Pack is constructed using good quality BPA-free and PVC-free material.
 The bladder is coated with a special film that ensures your water stays fresh and does not taste or smell like plastic – something that often happens in many hydration packs.

 The bladder pocket is well insulated.
 You also get separate pockets for storing multiple items including a mesh pocket.
 And if the internal storage was not enough, the external bungee straps on your hydration backpack lets you hang your helmet.

-The bite valve is leak-proof, and you can conveniently drink water by twisting the valve to 90 degrees, providing you with the maximum flow of water.
-With innovative construction and sleek design, the Vibrelli Hydration Pack is a must-have if you plan to do cross country skiing.
+The bite valve is leak-proof, and you can conveniently drink by twisting the valve to 90 degrees, providing you with the maximum flow of water.
+With innovative construction and sleek design, the Vibrelli Hydration Pack is a must-have if you plan to do XC skiing.

 - The backpack is easy to carry, and the straps are comfortable and adjustable.

 - It comes with good storage options so you can carry your important stuff with you.

 - The hydration pack is specially created keeping your health in mind – no PVC or BPA materials are used in the manufacturing of this pack.

 - Due to a special bladder film, the water does not smell or taste like plastic.